unfoldadmin/django-unfold/README.md

 ## Support package

-If you need assistance with integrating or customizing Unfold, [support packages](https://unfoldadmin.com/support/?utm_medium=github&utm_source=unfold) are available.
+If you need assistance with integrating or customizing Unfold, support packages are available.
 They include live 1:1 calls, implementation review, and ongoing Discord-based support — fixed price, no ongoing commitment.
+Learn more at [unfoldadmin.com/support](https://unfoldadmin.com/support/?utm_medium=github&utm_source=unfold).

 ## Unfold Studio